CyberPoison/sentinel-cli-dvpn/README.md

 You need to run container as privilegied:

-I'm running this container on e k8s stack so to get a overview of the config in k8s / yaml
+I'm running this container on a k8s stack so to get a overview of the config in k8s / yaml
 ```
 apiVersion: apps/v1
 kind: Deployment